nheyr08/Computer-Vision/README.md

 cd Image-Stiching
 ```
 Please make sure your Python env supports both cv2 and numpy.
-The following snippet creates a new environment with the tested version of python (img_stich) and installs opencv and numpy in parallel ~
+The following snippet creates a new environment (img_stich) with the tested version of python and installs opencv and numpy in parallel ~
 ```
-conda create --name img_stich python=3.8
+conda create --name img_stitch python=3.8
-conda activate img_stich
+conda activate img_stitch
 conda install -c conda-forge opencv & conda install numpy
 ```

-Now simply run Simply run:
+Now simply run:
 ``sh run.sh ``

 the results will be saved under Photos/Base/result and Photos/Challenge/result